Frequently asked questions

 What makes SSCI stand out in Regenerative Medicine?

 Our commitment to excellence sets us apart.
 All treatments and tissue preparations are carried out in sterile operating room conditions and biological safety cabinets.
+Since these tissue preparations are used for patient treatment, STERILE PROCEDURE IS CRITICAL.
 Laboratory equipment is routinely employed to ensure good characterization of tissue preparations.
 This includes fluorescent cell viability with cell counting, microscopy, and use of a hematology analyzer to quantify platelet rich plasma parameters.
 Finally, injections are carried out with imaging guidance using both fluoroscopy and ultrasound, to ensure the greatest accuracy possible.